 1/2 teaspoon cream of tartar

 Prepare the Souffle Pan

-- Sift the ap flour and coco powder together into a small bowl.
+Sift the ap flour and cocoa powder together into a small bowl.
 Set aside.

-- Melt the butter in another large saucepan over low heat until foamy.
-Whisk in the powdery flour mixture until a smooth paste forms.
-Slowly …. gently ….. whisk the milky mixture into the chocolate roux.
+Melt the butter in another large saucepan over low heat until foamy.
+Whisk in the powdery flour mixture until smooth paste forms.
+Slowly …. gently ….. whisk the milk mixture into the chocolate roux.
 Whisk until smooth.